msmock/poc-microservices/README.md

 `-Dspring.profiles.active=native -DGIT_REPO=/projects/spring-microservices-config`

 ## poc-service
-Simple service with 3 endpoints.

 The service loads it's configuration from the configuration server configured in application.properties.
 When started it provides the following endpoints:

+The poc service endpoints are:

 ### greetings:
 Simple hello service returning a greeting for testing at: http://localhost:8080/greeting?name=Username